klaytn/klaytn-docs/docs/misc/faq.md

 ## What is Cypress, what is Baobab? <a id="what-is-cypress-what-is-baobab"></a>

 Cypress is the Klaytn mainnet, Baobab is a testnet.
-Below are the information of each network.
+Below is the information of each network.

-Cypress:
+Cypress mainnet:
 - EN download : Choose the Cypress package from the [download page](../node/endpoint-node/installation-guide/download.md).
 - Public EN : https://api.cypress.klaytn.net:8651
 - Klaytnscope : https://scope.klaytn.com
 - Klaytn Wallet : https://wallet.klaytn.com

-Baobab:
+Baobab testnet:
 - EN download : Choose the Baobab package from the [download page](../node/endpoint-node/installation-guide/download.md).
 - Public EN : https://api.baobab.klaytn.net:8651
 - Klaytnscope : https://baobab.scope.klaytn.com